keelera98/Hunt-The-Wumpus/README.md

 # Hunt-The-Wumpus
-Hunt The Wumpus game. uses Java and is an old dungeon crawler game similar to ones played when video games first came out.
+Hunt The Wumpus game. uses Java and is an old dungeon crawler game.
 Features music, saving, and a bow.

 Game created in CSCI 162.
 Finished 4/18/18